ICanBoogie/ICanBoogie/README.md

 $core = new ICanBoogie\Core( ICanBoogie\get_autoconfig() );
 ```

+Filters defined with the `filters` key are invoked to alter the _auto-config_ before the function
+returns it.
+For instance, ICanBoogie use this feature to provide multi-site support.

-Additionnaly, the `ICanBoogie\AUTOCONFIG_PATHNAME` constant defines the absolute pathname to the
+Additionally, the `ICanBoogie\AUTOCONFIG_PATHNAME` constant defines the absolute pathname to the
 _auto-config_ file.